 Loren D. Milliman Fellowship for second year of graduate study

 Adelphic Scholarship for Wesleyan Writers’ Conference

-Whitney serves on the organizing committee for the Arlington Author Salon, a quarterly reading series with a twist: each author’s presentation includes something special to tickle the senses.
-Music, paintings, photographs, tasty treats, fabrics, even smells!
+Whitney serves on the organizing committee for the Arlington Author Salon, a quarterly reading series in Arlington, MA.
 The series regularly attracts 50-100 people, and past featured authors include Margot Livesey, Richard Hoffman, Celeste Ng, Michael Blanding, Steve Almond, Michelle Hoover, Ron MacLean, Reggie Gibson, Val Wang, Lisa Borders, and many more.
-In 2017, the series was awarded its second annual Arlington Cultural Council grant, which enables the committee to pay the presenting authors a small honorarium for their work.
+In 2018, the series was awarded its third annual Arlington Cultural Council grant, which enables the committee to pay the presenting authors honoraria for their work.

 Whitney teaches fiction writing workshops in the greater Boston area and is available for editorial consultations on short stories, novel writing, and memoir.
 To find out more or to work with Whitney on your writing, please email her at firstname.lastname@example.org.